(Grades 8 & 9)

-- The CIT group is co-ed and may be slightly larger than the younger camp groups because the nature of the program allows for more flexibility.
+- The CIT group may be slightly larger or smaller than the younger camp groups because the nature of the program allows for more flexibility.

 - The program is designed to mix social fun with skill-building and personal growth.

 - CITs have their own counselor and the session is split into two parts:

 - For the first two weeks of the session, CITs spend time together as a group participating in our classic camp activities, but with their counselor breaking down the steps of presentation, leadership, and creativity.
 Each activity period will include exercises in decision-making, communication, and problem-solving as CITs learn the basics of leadership.
 CITs learn how to teach and develop an appreciation for the importance of being a role model.

 - For the remainder of the session, CITs spend the first half of each day assisting a younger camp group.
 They rejoin their CIT counselor after lunch, when they discuss the challenges and successes of the day with their peers.
 They also receive one-on-one coaching each day from their CIT counselor as they learn new skills and set personal goals.